Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 We propose a flexible, lightweight on-chain compliance ecosystem.
 It provides mechanisms for _validators_ to attest to and record specific compliance claims on behalf of _end-users_, which in turn may be used by _integrators_ seeking to know if some specific compliance requirement has been met by the owner of a particular address.
 We define these interactions in pursuit of a safe, legally compliant blockchain environment.

 Think "Twitter Verified Blue Checkmark," but for on-chain compliance.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Compliance claims are distributed within an ERC721-compliant non-fungible token.
-This interface allows end-users to independently and securely associate (or de-associate) their compliance status with one or many Ethereum addresses using an already established paradigm.
-We make no assumptions about the number of addresses owned by a particular person or business entity, nor we do we require a compliant entities to maintain any special handling
+Compliance attestations are distributed within an ERC721-compliant non-fungible token.
+This interface allows end-users to independently and securely associate (or de-associate) their compliance status with one or many Ethereum addresses using an already established paradigm: any address which holds one of these such tokens has a legally identified party behind it with any number of specific queryable compliance attestations.

-for these tokens beyond ERC721.
+We therefore make no assumptions about the number of addresses owned by a particular person or business entity, nor we do we require a compliant entities handle these tokens any differently than other ERC721 tokens.

-Claims are attested by (and therefore tokens may be issued by) _validators_.
+Claims are attested to by _validators_ (who may therefore also mint tokens tied to these attestations).
 These are organizations which provide specific verifications for end-users; ultimately, the _Ecosystem Owner_ (original contract owner) backs the claims distributed on the network.
 The specific claims allowed are defined authoritatively by this document and may be country-specific.

-When an end-user attempts to interact with some 3rd-party financial service or application which supports this protocol (an _integrator_), the application can quickly query the compliance status of the end-user on the blockchain.
+When an end-user attempts to interact with some 3rd-party financial service or application which supports this protocol (an _integrator_), their application can quickly query the compliance status of the end-user on the blockchain.
 A
-query API is defined so that the partner may contextualize their needs and discover if a particular address meets a specific compliance requirement.
+query API is defined so that the integrator may contextualize their needs and discover if a particular address meets a specific compliance requirement.

 One deployed contract of this token encompasses a single ecosystem of recognized validators in the space.
 This